 Yes.
 What's so hard to understand?
 You're just getting a coupon.
 You can apply it however you'd like.
 My shop is not that complex.
 Getting personalized coupons was like rocket science to me.
 And I'm a literal scientist.

 It's a gamble for me.
-If everyone who comes to this page ONLY gets a free sticker, never shops with me again, and unsubscribes from the emails, then I'm out $4 per customer.
+If everyone who comes to this page ONLY gets a free sticker, never shops with me again, and unsubscribes from the emails, then I'm out a couple bucks per customer.
 Eventually, I'll go bankrupt and stop producing art.
-I'll live alone in my mother's basement with my ten cats, slowly going insane.
+I'll live alone in my mother's basement with my nine cats, slowly going insane.

 But, I have a feeling that you want a free sticker because free things make you feel good, and also, you like my art.
 Maybe money's a bit tight for silly purchases right now.
 So, I'm going to do you a solid and send you a free sticker.
 And who knows?
 Maybe you'll shop with me again someday.